COVID-19. People have been asking me what I think about the reporting and all the health communication.

 - The HealthNewsReview toolkit for health journalists

-Coronavirus is a health communication challenge for public health experts.
+COVID-19 is a health communication challenge for public health experts.
 As health writers, we are public health advocates.
 Our readers act on the advice we give, and the words we write, so we are obligated to write socially responsible health content.
-If you have the opportunity to write about coronavirus, hopefully you can incorporate these best-practices and help your readers avoid unnecessary panic and confusion.
+If you have the opportunity to write about COVID-19, hopefully you can incorporate these best-practices and help your readers avoid unnecessary panic and confusion.